top of page

 The positive thing is that prostate cancer can be screened for, and if caught early, it can be completely cured.
 Additionally, scientists have found some activities that lower the chance of developing prostate cancer.
 Let us examine four of these activities below:

-1. Have your prostate checked every year once you reach the age of 40: All men above the age of 40, should ask their doctors to check their prostate glands annually.
+1. Have your prostate checked every year once you reach the age of 40: All men above the age of 40 should ask their doctors to check their prostate glands annually.
 The Thomas John Prostate Foundation provides *Free screening* at various locations around Nigeria.
-A simple blood test is done which will check your PSA levels (PSA stands for Prostate Specific Antigen).
+A simple blood test is done, which will check your PSA levels (PSA stands for Prostate Specific Antigen).
 If the levels are high, you will be directed to see a specialist for the prostate.
 All men are welcome to be tested at these centers.

-These 4 simple steps may make all the difference in someone’s life, please speak to the men in your family, community and beyond, about the importance of prostate health.
+These 4 simple steps may make all the difference in someone’s life.
+Please speak to the men in your family, community, and beyond about the importance of prostate health.
 Thank you for reading.

 A picture showing men receiving free prostate screening during an outreach program organised by the Thomas John Prostate Foundation.